-So if you want to learn all about Instagram’s Ingress timeout and 6 ways to fix it, then you’re in the right place.
+Learn all about Instagram’s Ingress timeout and 6 ways to fix it.
+Let’s get started!

-In order to understand what an Ingress timeout is, it probably helps to break it down into the key parts: Ingress and timeouts.
+In order to understand the meaning of an ingress timeout stream id is, it probably helps to break it down into the key parts: Ingress, timeouts and stream id.